GeoscienceAustralia/GA_Floor_Height/README.md

 - data: input vector files for ground truth and building data.
 - superseded: out-of-date notebooks for some abandoned methods.

-**Note:** This repo uses conda to manage python environment specified in the environment.yml file.
+**Note:** This repo uses conda and pip to manage python environment specified in the environment.yml file.
+To install all required dependencies in a new environment _floorheight_, use _conda env create -f environment.yml_.
+Other project metadata are included in the [pyproject.toml](pyproject.toml) file.
+In the future the dependencies list in the .yml file may be moved into the .toml file.

 ## Setting up the environment to run the code
 - Clone the repository to your local machine